confluentinc/learn-kafka-courses/kafka-streams/README.md

 Outgoing record - key HDTV-2333 value 9167.189999999999
 Outgoing record - key SUPER-WIDE-TV-2333 value 5333.98
 ```
-Two things to note about this example:
+Three things to note about this example:
 1. The timestamps on the record are simulated to emit windowed results so what you'll see is approximated
 2. This application uses the default timestamp extractor [FailOnInvalidTimestamp](https://kafka.apache.org/10/documentation/streams/developer-guide/config-streams.html#timestamp-extractor)
 3. You need to let the application run for ~40 seconds to see the windowed aggregated output